 Dr. Grivois-Shah finished his MPH in 2011 from UIC, and his MBA from the U of A in 2016, and is passionate about public health advocacy and building financially sustainable health delivery models for all.
 He was a Commissioner for the Oak Park Board of Health, leading the way on bicycle safety, advocacy, and promotion.

-He is a proud parent of an energetic girl, and is proud of his husband Tim’s accomplishments in education leadership as Principal of an elementary school in southern Tucson.
+He is a proud parent of three, and is proud of his husband Tim’s accomplishments in education leadership as Principal of an elementary school in southern Tucson and now in his role directing adult learning.

 Ravi loves exploring his new home and community of Tucson, and is a vegan home chef, bicycle commuter, PADI-certified scuba diver, and backyard farmer, among other interests!